WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ang-Li/Weekly-Meetings.md

 * HY helped with examining the RR
 * AZ, XQW helped with my revision and manuscript
 * DYH helped with some new datasets for revision
-* AJ helped introduing QL
+* AJ helped introducing QL

+KW: Fun times!
+Thank you for helping so many people

 #### Who helped you this week?

 * Helped AJ with building a model
-* Help G to introduce BW (an expert in NLP)
+* Help GA to introduce BW (an expert in NLP)

 #### What did you achieve?

-* Improved the Github and manuscript for RR.
+* Improved the Github and manuscript for RR
 * Attended a conference meeting in Oxford and learn more about human consciousness.
-* Had really interesting discussion with Bo about well-being
+* Had really interesting discussion with BW about well-being
 * Improved the revision

 #### What did you struggle with?